Skip to content ↓

 Following his studies at London Guildhall University, obtaining a BA Hons degree in Business Communications, Raj’s teaching career started firstly as an IT and Business teacher in a secondary school in Westminster.
 Raj has always had a passion for trying new roles, meeting new people, and gaining life experiences that have shaped him as a leader – having travelled the world and worked in US summer camps in his youth.

 After taking time away from teaching to work as an IT Project Manager for a merchant bank, Raj returned to his true passion of teaching as a Head of Department and senior leader in Camden.
-Since then, Raj has had many significant career achievements, including giving presentations to groups of international dignitaries about technology in education, to going on a study tour with other Headteachers to Apple headquarters to learn about innovation, culture and strategy.
+Since then, Raj has had many significant career achievements, including giving presentations to groups of international dignitaries about technology in education, to going on a study tour with other headteachers to Apple headquarters to learn about innovation, culture and strategy.
 More recently, for the past 12 years, Raj’s career has centred around working at another Harrow secondary school, Bentley Wood, as the Deputy Headteacher and Head of School.
-Raj obtained his NPQH in 2017 and is currently completing an MBA.
+Raj obtained his NPQH in 2017 and completed his MBA last year.

 Raj lives in Harrow with his wife and two children, one at university and the other going in September, and his Bichon dog called Sky.
 In his free time, Raj has a passion for keeping fit and staying active, particularly learning to play Padel tennis and attending spin sessions.
 Raj’s extensive experience has meant he has learnt many valuable lessons that aid his leadership of Pinner High, namely that carrying passion and creativity alongside kindness and compassion can help improve the teaching, learning and, more importantly, the care provided to young people.
 Raj firmly believes that strong ethical values are essential in today’s modern society, alongside a sense of humour.